SmartHanzi/1-smarthanzi-get-started/README.md

 6-smarthanzi-android: build the Android versions.

-7-smarthanzi-lite: build SmartHanzi Lite (Safari extension for macOS)
+7-smarthanzi-lite: SmartHanzi Lite is a Safari extension for macOS.

 8-chinese-bulk-parser: batch processing of multiple files to produce segmented texts (separate words) for use in various softwares.